daniel-isidro/hot_n_pop_song_machine/README.md

  **Feature Extraction**

- We will use principle component analysis (PCA) for feature extraction.
+ We will evaluate using principle component analysis (PCA) for feature extraction.
 Before PCA, we need to normalize data for better performance of PCA.

  ![feat_extraction](https://github.com/daniel-isidro/hot_n_pop_song_machine/blob/master/media/dv_feat_ext.png)

- According to variance ratio, 5 components (0 to 4) can be chosen.
+ According to variance ratio, 5 components (0 to 4) could be chosen to be significant.
+But later we will evaluate whether it's worthy to drop features on this project, which does not have so many, and potentially lose predictive power.

 # Modeling